Piscataway, New Jersey: History

 Ross Hall was the headquarters for General George Washington when he ordered a feu de joie for the second anniversary of the signing of the Declaration of Independence in July 1778.

-The earliest settlers of the area were the Lenape Native Americans; a group of four European settlers coming from New Hampshire acquired 40000 acres of land in 1666 that had been occupied by Native Americans.
+The earliest recorded settlers of the area were the Lenape Native Americans; who lived for generations in what they called Lenapehoking, a region spanning present-day New Jersey, eastern Pennsylvania, Delaware, and parts of New York.
+In 1666, European settlers from New England obtained deeds for approximately 40,000 acres of land from Lenape leaders.
+These transactions were recorded by colonial authorities as land purchases under English law.
+However, historians note that Lenape concepts of land use emphasized communal stewardship rather than permanent private ownership, differing significantly from European legal traditions.
+As European settlement expanded, these differing interpretations and power imbalances contributed to the gradual dispossession and displacement of the Lenape from their ancestral lands.

 In 1666, the first proprietary Governor of the Province of New Jersey, Philip Carteret, granted 12 new settlers from Massachusetts a 100 square mile allotment of land that was later founded as the townships of Piscataway and Woodbridge.
 Similar types of settlements established by religious dissenters fleeing Puritan colonies in New England were being formed in other parts of New Jersey, notably the Elizabethtown Tract in Northern New Jersey near the mouth of the Raritan River and extending upwards into modern day Essex County, and the Monmouth Tract in Central New Jersey near the Raritan Bay and extending southward along the Jersey Shore to the Barnegat Inlet.